-"Other operating expenses" includes, among other things, commissions, rental and consulting expenses as well as warranty cost.
-"Other operating income" includes, among other things, insurance benefits received, rental income, gains from sales of fixed assets and subsidiaries and catering revenues.
+"Other operating expenses" includes, among other items, commissions, expenses for short-term leases and leases for minor-value assets, consulting expenses as well as warranty cost.
+"Other operating income" includes, among other items, insurance benefits received, rental income, gains from sales of fixed assets and subsidiaries and catering revenues.

-In 2018, "Other operating expenses" includes the costs of a warranty claim that is almost completely covered by insurance.
-The corresponding insurance benefit is included in "Other operating income".
+In 2018, "Other operating expenses" included the costs of a warranty claim that is almost completely covered by insurance.
+The corresponding insurance benefit was included in "Other operating income".

-In 2018, costs of MCHF 14.7 (PY: MCHF 12.9) were capitalised as property, plant and equipment or intangible assets.
-This includes in particular tools, mould and assembly lines that are part of the production process, as well as capitalised product development cost.
+In 2019, costs of MCHF 17.5 (PY: MCHF 14.7) were capitalised as property, plant and equipment or intangible assets.
+This includes, in particular, tools, mould and assembly lines that are part of the production process, as well as capitalised product development cost.
 The amount was deducted pro-rata from "Personnel expenses", "Cost of materials" and "Other operating expenses, net".